Chart Color Schemes

 The level of cultural diversity witnessed in North Lakes was found to be above average when compared nationally for a number of language and cultural background related metrics

-North Lakes, surveyed in June-August 2016, had a higher cultural diversity than most local markets, with 18.5% speaking a language other than English at home and 35.7% born overseas.
-Christianity was the predominant religion, accounting for 48.4%.
-The 'Other' category showed an overrepresentation at 2.0%, compared to Greater Brisbane's 2.7%.
+North Lakes was found to have a higher cultural diversity than most local markets, with 18.5% of its population speaking a language other than English at home and 35.7% born overseas.
+The predominant religion in North Lakes is Christianity, accounting for 48.4% of the population.
+Notably, the category 'Other' comprises 2.0% of the population, compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity